neo-project/docs/en-us/node/network-protocol.md

    + ContractTransaction

       There are no special attributes for a contract transaction.
-This is a very common kind of transaction as it allows one wallet to send ANS to another.
-The `inputs` and `outputs` transaction fields will usually be important for this transaction (for example, to govern how much ANS will be sent, and to what address).
+This is a very common kind of transaction as it allows one wallet to send NEO to another.
+The `inputs` and `outputs` transaction fields will usually be important for this transaction (for example, to govern how much NEO will be sent, and to what address).

    + PublishTransaction